 How Colleges Calculate Your Financial Aid

-Just how colleges figure out their financial aid offers can seem quite a mystery.
-Here's what's going on behind the scenes.
+How do colleges figure out their financial aid awards?
+Here's a peek at what goes on behind the scenes.

 - The college's official cost of attendance